enkidevs/curriculum/javascript/react/props-iii/clone-elements-in-react.md

 );
 ```

-A new `ReactElement` will be returned using the provided `element` as the starting point.
+A new element will be returned using the provided element as the starting point.
 The old `props` will be merged in shallowly with the new specified ones.
 Furthermore, new `children` will replace old ones.

 Keep in mind that using:
 ```jsx